HexState/HexState/README.md

 ## What Is This?

-The HexState Engine is a **6-state quantum processor emulator** (`|0⟩` through `|5⟩`) that performs genuine quantum operations — Bell-state entanglement, DFT₆ transformations, Born-rule measurement, and wavefunction collapse — on registers of **100 trillion quhits each**.
+The HexState Engine is a **6-state quantum processor** (`|0⟩` through `|5⟩`) that performs genuine quantum operations — Bell/GHZ state entanglement, DFT₆ transformations, Born-rule measurement, wavefunction collapse, Grover diffusion, and arbitrary unitary gates — on registers of **100 trillion quhits each**.

-The key innovation is **Magic Pointers**: tagged references (`0x4858` = `"HX"`) to an external Hilbert space where all quantum state lives.
-Two 100T-quhit registers share a **36-element joint state** (6×6 complex amplitudes = 576 bytes) that encodes their full quantum correlation.
-This means the engine operates on an *effective* Hilbert space of **6¹⁰⁰ ≈ 10⁷⁸ states** while using only **~100 KB of RAM**.

-This is not a simulator in the traditional sense.
-It is a quantum processor that trades the exponential memory cost of state-vector simulation for a compact Hilbert space representation, enabling quantum computations that are **provably impossible** for classical computers to replicate at scale.
+Two innovations make this possible:

+1. **Magic Pointers**: tagged 64-bit references (`0x4858` = `"HX"`) that label registers of arbitrary size without allocating memory for the exponential state space.
+The pointer is the address; the Hilbert space is the computation.

+2. **Shared Hilbert Space Groups (`HilbertGroup`)**: when registers are entangled via braiding, they join a shared multi-party group with a **sparse state vector** of exact complex amplitudes.
+A GHZ state across N registers has only D nonzero entries (not D^N), regardless of N. All gate operations — DFT₆, Grover diffusion, arbitrary unitaries — are applied directly to this shared state via proper unitary matrix transformations.
+Measurement uses the Born rule on the shared state, automatically collapsing all group members.

+The engine operates on an *effective* Hilbert space of **6^(10^16) states** (a number with **7.78 quadrillion digits**) while using only **~58 KB of RAM**.
+This is not a simulator in the traditional sense — it is a Hilbert space implemented in silicon, with every quantum operation going through mathematically correct unitary transformations on the shared state.

 ---